Frequently Asked Questions

 • Waterproof jacket and boots

-• For trekking tours: Backpack (in UK it is "Rucksack"): at least 80 liters is recommended plus sleeping bag and mat (about 12kg loaded) for an 8 day trek.
+• For trekking tours only: Backpack (in UK it is "Rucksack"): at least 80 liters is recommended plus sleeping bag and mat (about 12kg loaded) for an 8 day trek.
 It should be waterproof (or have a waterproof bag liner) and have good comfortable straps for extended trekking.
 Tents and food will be divided among the group (including a cook and a guide).
 Camera equipment can be heavy so think carefully when deciding what to take.
 It is a good idea to pack your backpack as a trial before leaving for the trip and to do at least one extended day's trekking with full load.
 Advice on how to pack and what to take on the trek will be given by our guides at the trek briefing.

 • Waterproof poncho: which may be worn over the top of other clothing and covers the backpack as well.
 This is a very desirable item for keeping everything dry while hiking in wet weather.